zonca/italianschoolsd-website/site/content/enroll-adults.md

 <a href=" https://link.waveapps.com/nuj4na-44qfd3" class="btn raise">Pay and enroll</a>
 </div>

+The room will be equipped with a particulate filter, masks, in particular N95, are recommended, but not required.

 In case we do not have enough people to start the class, we will process full refunds to your credit card, including the credit card processing fee.

 The first additional family member enrolling will receive 10% discount, the second 15% discount, please pay the full amount, we will then make a partial refund.